The Krafty Korner

 DIY Clothing & Accessories

-i’m sure you will all be surprised to hear that i have a lot of jewelry… i know, shocking! so when you have as much as i do, it’s hard to organize it! but these ideas that i scrounged from the web are great DIY jewelry organization options all using one of my favorite things: picture frames!
+So when you have as much as i do, it’s hard to organize it!
+But these ideas that i scrounged from the web are great DIY jewelry organization options all using one of my favorite things: picture frames!
+Most favorited all-time.

 Page corner bookmarks | I Could Make That.
 This project comes to you at the request of Twitterer @GCcapitalM.